xmicha82/content-sources-frontend/README.md

 1. Make sure [nvm](https://github.com/nvm-sh/nvm) is installed

+2. First time running the app do: `nvm use` to ensure you have the correct node version installed.
+If you do not, follow the instructions nvm gives you to install the appropriate version.

-2. `npm install`
+3. `npm install`

-3. `PROXY=true npm run start`
+4. `npm run start` to run against stage or prod environments. <br/>
+    OR <br/>
+  `npm run local` to run against a local backend running on port 8000.

-4. With a browser, open URL listed in the terminal output
+5. With a browser, open URL listed in the terminal output

 Update `config/dev.webpack.config.js` according to your application URL.
 [Read more](https://github.com/RedHatInsights/frontend-components/tree/master/packages/config#useproxy).